esl/MongooseIM/doc/developers-guide/message_routing.md

 ## 5. Look up `external_component` and `route`

 An external component and a local route are obtained by looking up `external_component` and `route` mnesia tables, respectively.
-Whats in there is either a fun to call or an MF to apply:
+What's in there is either a fun to call or an MF to apply:

     ```erlang
     (ejabberd@localhost)2> ets:tab2list(route).